 For a personal touch, include your graduate’s senior portrait or a shot of them in their cap and gown.
 We have a roundup of some great grad poses and ideas.

 Though not always necessary, including the parents’ names is a way to show their pride.
 If married, you can display as Mr. and Mrs. [last name], otherwise separate full names always does the trick.

 Include the full name of the school that your grad is graduating from.
 For the high school graduate, it’s also a good idea to include the name of the university they’re attending next.

 For the college graduate, highlight their area of study and the degree they’ve earned.

 Numerals work well for most styles, but you may wish to spell it out for a formal design.

 Opt for a design that features a backer, where there’s space to include your grad’s accomplishments.
 Here you can mention their passions, sports teams, or special honors.
 It’s also a great place to include a personal thank you to all those who helped your grad along the way.

-Unlike a graduation invitation that includes an event date, the graduation announcement can be sent within a wide time frame; we suggest about two weeks before the ceremony (when you’re sure all the requirements have been met!) to six weeks afterwards, in case you prefer to include a photo of your grad in full regalia.
+Unlike a graduation invitation that includes an event date, the graduation announcement can be sent within a wide time frame.
+We suggest about two weeks before graduation (when you’re sure all the requirements have been met!) to six weeks afterward, in case you prefer to include a photo of your grad in full regalia.

+Given 2021 has been a strange year, you may want to send the graduation announcement to a larger audience than you would have in years past, as there has been less face-to-face socializing.
 Family members, both immediate and extended, will of course be thrilled to receive a graduation announcement.
 While it’s not necessary to send to friends in the same year of your grad, it’s a good idea to send to childhood friends who have stayed in touch.
-And don’t forget anyone who may have helped your grad along the way, from piano teachers, soccer coaches, or even favorite teachers from elementary school.
+And don’t forget anyone who may have helped your grad along the way, from piano teachers or soccer coaches, to favorite teachers from elementary school.